sammsulhoq/sammsulhoq/README.md

 <h2> Hey there!
-I'm Samsul Hoque Choudhury. :wave: </h2>
+I'm Sammsul Hoque Choudhary. :wave: </h2>

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently working as Senior Software Engineer at Inpivota Corp.
 - 🤔 &nbsp; I love to explore and learn new technologies and software engineering developments.
-- 🎓 &nbsp; Studied Computer Science (Yes, both Graduate and Post Graduate).
+- 🎓 &nbsp; Studied Computer Science (Yes, both Graduation and Post Graduation).
 - 💼 &nbsp; By the way, I'm a Full Stack Developer.
 - 🌱 &nbsp; Interested in Data Science, AI and ML.
 Striving to learn these.
-- ✍️ &nbsp; At present learning ELK Stack and React Native.
+- ✍️ &nbsp; At present learning Advanced JS.

 <h3>🛠 Tech Stack</h3>